University of Oklahoma: Main campus

 In September 2008, it was announced that the University of Oklahoma's main campus will be entirely powered by wind by 2013.
 According to OU president David Boren, "It is our patriotic duty as Americans to help our country achieve energy independence and to be sound stewards of the environment."
 The school plans to purchase its energy from the OU Spirit Wind Farm, which is scheduled for construction near Woodward in late 2009.
 The new source of energy is projected to cost the university an additional $5 million per year.

 The Anne and Henry Zarrow School of Social Work was completed on the Norman campus in 2011 and houses facilities for the training of undergraduate and graduate social workers.
 The 12 million dollar building is named for the Zarrow family, a philanthropic couple from Tulsa, Oklahoma.
-The Zarrows donated $5 million as the keystone donors for the new building with the remaining funds coming from a bequest of Ruth I. Knee, a graduate of the program, and a portion of the states federal stimulus funds.
+The Zarrows donated $5 million as the keystone donors for the new building with the remaining funds coming from a bequest of Ruth I. Knee, a graduate of the program, and a portion of the state's federal stimulus funds.